 For Parents of Students Who Are Moving Off-Campus

 Although we hate to see them go, we recognize that many upper-class students chose to move off-campus for a variety of reasons.
-Housing and Dining Services is not able to assist students in finding off-campus housing, but we do provide a number of resources through our Community Housing Services page that can provide helpful leads.
+Housing Services is not able to assist students in finding off-campus housing, but we do provide a number of resources through our Community Housing Services page that can provide helpful leads.
 In addition to the information on the Community Housing page, you as a parent can help by doing some of the following things: